mjmeli/AdventOfCode/Day20/README.md

 less than 15 seconds.

 In terms of iterations, the second pseudocode executes about 50 million iterations.
-Compared to hundreds of trillions, that's almost **4 orders of magnitude different!!** Yep, that is probably why it runs faster.
+Compared to hundreds of billions, that's almost **4 orders of magnitude different!!** Yep, that is probably why it runs faster.

 `day20.py` - Python script that implements solution